 Case Management Groups comprise of a select number of individuals with identified and relevant skills, knowledge experience and/or status within the organisation and include at least one member with safeguarding adult expertise.
 The group’s role and decision-making powers need to be embedded within the organisation’s governance structure and be linked to related organisational functions such as codes of conduct, and the disciplinary policy and procedures.

-The senior management team and [insert organisation name] Board should receive regular reports from the Case Management Group summarising the cases that have been addressed and their outcomes, as well as any issues that require action by [insert organisation name] e.g. changes to policy or procedures.
+The senior management team and Active Norfolk Board should receive regular reports from the Case Management Group summarising the cases that have been addressed and their outcomes, as well as any issues that require action by Active Norfolk e.g. changes to policy or procedures.
 Case Management Groups should have clear terms of reference.
 They may be ‘standing committees’ who meet regularly or can be brought together as the need arises.

 Case Management Group roles include: